Meizhu-Liang/napari-generic-SIMulator/README.md

 The simulation is originally based on the paper <strong>GPU-accelerated real-time reconstruction in Python of three-dimensional datasets from structured illumination microscopy with hexagonal patterns</strong> by
 Hai Gong, Wenjun Guo and Mark A. A. Neil (https://doi.org/10.1098/rsta.2020.0162).

-The calculation can be GPU-accelerated if cupy is installed.
+The calculation can be GPU-accelerated if the CUPY (tested with cupy 8.3.0) is installed.
+In addition, the TORCH package can complete the acceleration both on CPU if TORCH is installed, and on GPU if TORCH is compiled with the CUDA (tested with torch v1.12.0+cu116) enabled.

 Currently applies to:
 - conventional 2-beam SIM data with 3 angles and 3 phases